Background pattern

 Children and adolescents

 BIMERVAX is not recommended for children under 16 years of age.
-Currently, there is no available information on the use of BIMERVAX in children under 16 years of age.
+Currently, there is no information available on the use of BIMERVAX in children under 16 years of age.

-Other medications and BIMERVAX
+Other medicines and BIMERVAX

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-BIMERVAX contains sodium and potassium
+BIMERVAX contains sodium, potassium, and polysorbate

-This vaccine contains less than 1 mmol of sodium (23 mg) per dose; this is essentially "sodium-free".
+This vaccine contains less than 1 mmol of sodium (23 mg) per dose; this is, essentially "sodium-free".

-This vaccine contains less than 1 mmol of potassium (39 mg) per dose; this is essentially "potassium-free".
+This vaccine contains less than 1 mmol of potassium (39 mg) per dose; this is, essentially "potassium-free".

 3. How BIMERVAX is administered

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this vaccine may cause side effects, although not everyone will experience them.
+Like all medicines, this vaccine can cause side effects, although not everybody gets them.

-The majority of side effects appear within 3 days after receiving the vaccine and disappear a few days later.
+Most side effects appear within 3 days after receiving the vaccine and disappear a few days later.
 If symptoms persist, contact your doctor, pharmacist, or nurse.

 • changes in heart rhythm